OctopusDeploy/docs/docs/installation/installing-tentacles/listening-tentacles.md

 We have provided a detailed guide for [Troubleshooting Listening Tentacles](/docs/home/how-to/troubleshoot-listening-tentacles.md) but feel free to start with these simple steps.

-*On the Tentacle machine*, open a web browser and navigate to [https://localhost:10933](https://localhost:10933/) (or your chosen Tentacle communications port if it isn't the default).
-Make sure an**HTTPS**URL is used.
+*On the Tentacle machine*, open a web browser and navigate toÂ [https://localhost:10933](https://localhost:10933/)Â (or your chosen Tentacle communications port if it isn't the default).Â Make sure an**HTTPS**URL is used.

 - If you're presented with a prompt to "confirm a certificate" or "select a certificate" choose "Cancel" - don't provide one